Charlotte Regional Transportation Planning Organization (CRTPO)

 CRTPO Technical Coordinating Committee (TCC)

 The TCC is the staff arm to the MPO.
 It is composed of representatives of various departments and communities involved in the transportation planning process.
 Other relevant local, state and federal departments are also members (please refer to the TCC Members page to view a complete list of current TCC membership).
 The TCC's primary responsibility is to carry out the various planning tasks described in the Unified Planning Work Program.
 These include updates to the Metropolitan Transportation Plan, analysis of operational issues in the thoroughfare system, recommendations for various transportation investment programs and the public involvement process for the MPO.
 Virtually all technical recommendations to the MPO originate at the TCC level.
 The TCC meets the first Thursday of each month at 10:00 AM in the Charlotte-Mecklenburg Government Center (please refer to the Meetings page to see the TCC calendar, as well as links to the agenda and minutes).

 Lead Planning Agency

-CRTPO’s lead planning agency (LPA) is the Charlotte-Mecklenburg Planning Department.
+CRTPO’s lead planning agency (LPA) is the Charlotte Planning Design & Development Department.

 Memorandum of Understanding (MOU)

 The Memorandum of Understanding (MOU) outlines the policies, structure, membership and the roles and responsibilities of CRTPO.
 It is the governing document of the TPO, which guides the cooperative, comprehensive and continuing transportation planning process among the parties therein.
 The current MOU for CRTPO was endorsed by the MPO in July 2013 and its effective date is October 10, 2013.
 Click the following link to view CRTPO’s MOU.

 MPO and TCC Bylaws

 The Bylaws describe the purpose and operational procedures of the MPO and TCC, including the terms and duties of officers, meeting procedures, voting procedures and attendance.
-CRTPO’s Bylaws were adopted in September 2003.
+CRTPO’s Bylaws were first adopted in September 2003.
 Click on the links below to view the bylaws.